Which States Are Doing to Fight Cyberbullying?

 These states have taken clear legislative action against both cyberbullying—bullying, belittling, or harassment that occurs via digital means like social media or texting—and inappropriate texting with minors.

-In Arkansas, schools are required to institute and enforce anti-bullying policies.
+Here, schools are required to institute and enforce anti-bullying policies.
 Schools must also offer group conflict resolution services for students and training for teachers to learn how to recognize bullying.

-Connecticut is a leader when it comes to cyber-bullying policies and resources for students and teachers.
+Is a leader when it comes to cyber-bullying policies and resources for students and teachers.
 In addition to the laws put in place by Arkansas, Connecticut school districts also have strategies for including parents of both the student who was bullied and the student(s) doing the bullying to ensure the safety of everyone involved.
 Texas also has a strict policy that covers all these bases, though protections for specific classes aren’t clearly delineated.

 While the requirements in Georgia do not include training for school personnel, the state has implemented character education programs for all grade levels and includes off-campus cyberbullying directed toward students or school personnel in their laws and regulations.